Photoshop Selection Tools Explained

 ESC will quit a selection and give you your previous selection.

-Mastering all the different means of Photoshop means better masks, fills, crops, adjustments, and all in all more control over an extremely complex and powerful program.
-Adding more selection tools to your toolkit will without a doubt speed up your workflow and give you more time to create and design.
+Mastering all the different selection tools of Photoshop means better masks, fills, crops, adjustments, and more control over an extremely complex and powerful program.
+Adding more selection tools to your toolkit will speed up your workflow and give you more time to create and design.